stevesimmons/pydata-ams2017-pandas-and-dask-from-the-inside/README.md

 A copy is included in this repo for your convenience.

-### About the presenter
+## About the presenter

 Stephen Simmons has been programming in Python since 2000.
 He works at JPMorgan in London, where he leads the Precious Metals technology team, building trading and risk applications in JPMorgan's Python environment, Athena.

-Stephen previously worked in the credit card businesses of ABN AMRO in Amsterdam and ANZ Bank in Melbourne, where he ran functions including Operations, Credit Risk, Cross-Sell, Portfolio Management, MIS and Strategy.
+Stephen previously worked in the credit card businesses of ABN AMRO in Amsterdam and ANZ Bank in Melbourne.
+At ABN AMRO, he ran Operations, Credit Risk, MIS and Strategy.
+At ANZ, he had management team reponsibility for Cross-Sell and Portfolio Management.

 He started his career as a radar engineer at Australia's Defence Science and Technology Organisation and was then a management consultant with the Boston Consulting Group.

 His education includes an MBA from INSEAD, and PhD, BSc and BEng from Melbourne University.